soft-eng-practicum/inClassChatApp/README.md

 Hierarches - (4/5/2015)

-The two super classe we would create are:
+The two super classe we would create for the Android and IOS app are:

 class Group {
   contains a title and a discussion